errai/errai/errai-demos/errai-jaxrs-demo-crud/README.md

     % mvn gwt:run

-To build a .war file that you can deploy to JBoss EAP 6, AS 7 or the OpenShift cloud:
+To build a .war file that you can deploy to Wildfly 8 or the OpenShift cloud:

-    % mvn clean package -Pjboss7
+    % mvn clean package -Pwildfly

 Then copy target/errai-jaxrs-demo-crud.war to the appropriate location.